lightspeedwp/to-search/readme.txt

 === TO Search ===
 Contributors: feedmymedia
 Donate link: https://www.lsdev.biz/product/to-team/
-Tags: to theme, post type, search, search widget, sort Requires at least: 4.3
+Tags: to theme, FacetWP, search, search widget, sort Requires at least: 4.3
 Tested up to: 4.9.4
 Requires PHP: 7.0
 Stable tag: 1.1.0
 License: GPLv3

-The to Search plugins adds the “Search” post type, which you can display front-and-centre on your site.
+The Tour Operator Search extension adds robust search functionality to sites, allowing filterable search by post type, category and more.

 == Description ==
-People like to see a face behind a business, it gives you a more personal, approachable relationship with your users.
+The Search extension for the Tour Operators plugin adds robust search functionality to your WordPress Tour Operator site.

-The TO Search plugin allows you to display your Search profiles beautifully on your website.
+It requires that you also have the FacetWP plugin installed, as that allows for much of the filtering functionality that the plugin uses.

 = Works with the to Theme =
-Our theme [theme](https://www.lsdev.biz/product/to-wordpress-theme/) works perfectly with the Search Extension, improving internal linking, website SEO and user experience!
+Our theme [theme](https://www.lsdev.biz/product/to-wordpress-theme/) works perfectly with the Search Extension, improving the FacetWP user experience!

 = It's free, and always will be. =
 We’re firm believers in open source - that’s why we’re releasing the TO Search plugin for free, forever.
 We offer free support on the [to Team support forums](https://wordpress.org/support/plugin/to-team).